|Principal Certification (21 credit hours)|

-- Has completed an approved administrative internship.
+- Has completed an approved administrative practicum.

 - Has completed an approved program designed for meeting the certification requirements.
 All coursework must be completed and grades must be posted.

-Candidates are approved to take the TExES Principal Exam
+Candidates are approved to take the TExES Principal Exam (limit of four retakes)

 - After passing grades have been posted for EDAD 5360, 5381, 5383, 5384 and 5330, or if they are currently enrolled in or have successfully completed EDAD 5399